STUDY JAPANESE ONLINE WITH NATIVES HERE

 Kuchikamizake [口噛み酒] literally means to chew [噛] with the mouth [口] to make the drink [酒].
 This technique can reach up to 7% of alcohol content in about two weeks of rice fermentation.
 Probably the kami can also indicate a reference to god [神] which is also pronounced kami.

-This ritual is ancient and dates from the eighth century.
-The last reports of this ritual took place in Okinawa until the 1930s.
-The kuchikamizake does not even fall into the category of nihonshu sake, as its manufacturing method is different and purely religious.
+This ritual is ancient and dates back to the eighth century.
+The last reports of this ritual occurred in Okinawa until the 1930s.
+The kuchikamizake does not even fall into the category of sake nihonshu, as its method of production is different and purely religious.

 Sake - all about the Japanese drink made from rice